Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 The build phase is relatively simple - writing the code in an editor of your choice, and running it with the Python interpreter, and the testing phase is discussed above.

 Throughout the entire project, we used `git` as version control.
-From this, we linked the project to a remote repository on GitHub, which forms the main way to access the most up to data code - forming the merge and continuous delivery steps.
+From this, we linked the project to a remote repository on GitHub, which is the main way to access the most up to data code, so forms both the merge and continuous delivery steps.
+When code is pushed to the remote repository, actions are automatically run to ensure that the code is both syntactically and conceptually correct, using the static analysis tool [flake8](https://flake8.pycqa.org/en/latest/) for the former, and by running `pytest` on all the code as discussed above for the latter.

-We chose not to automate publishing the code to PyPI (discussed below), which could be considered the production aspect of the modelling, as the project was under active development, and minor changes to the repository should not necessarily be pushed, as their general stability and usefulness is not fully known.
+We chose not to automate publishing the code to PyPI (discussed below), which could be considered the production aspect of the modelling, as the project was under active development, and minor changes to the repository should not necessarily be pushed - as their general stability and usefulness is not fully known.

 #### Transpilation to Javascript